 He may be interested, hence the stares, but lacks the confidence to do anything.
 Surely you got some sense how he felt in your brief conversation?

 All you can do is tell him you value his friendship and understand if he is not interested.
 Tell him you don’t want to lose what you had – unless you feel that you couldn’t cope with just being a friend and not a lover.

 But please, do this subtly face to face – and not on Facebook.

-A: Surely if they’re an ex they’re not really playing hard to get anymore – they’re an ex?
+Answer: Surely if they’re an ex they’re not really playing hard to get anymore – they’re an ex?